How to Pack for a Day Hike: Packing List & Tips (2026)

 Camotrek is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 See the disclosure page for more information.

 In this article, we discuss what to pack for a day hike.
-You will find the most important items to have in your day hike packing list as well as our preferences for critical pieces of clothing and gear.
-This way, you could purchase all the day hike essentials before you go hiking.
+You will find the most important items to have in your day hike packing list, along with our top picks for critical pieces of clothing and gear.
+This way, you could purchase all the day hike essentials before you head out.

 Packing for a day hike is easy – just pick up a comfortable backpack that fits, follow our guide, and start packing.
-A huge advantage is that you don’t need some fancy travel backpack for a simple walk in the woods because an ordinary day pack will do the job as well.
+A huge advantage is that you don’t need some fancy travel backpack for a simple walk in the woods because an ordinary day pack will do the job just fine.

 Two adventure backpackers girls